cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

 ## List Objects

-- Return a simple list of Entity ID and Name
+- Return a simple list of Object Id and Name

 ```bash